j-schmidt-eu/8-inch-floppy-50-pin-to-34-pin-adapter/README.md

 ## Firmware
 The software for the microcontroller was designed in [MPLAB X IDE](https://www.microchip.com/mplab/mplab-x-ide).
 It is written in C and compiled with the [MPLAB XC8 compiler](https://www.microchip.com/mplab/compilers).
-A programming adapter is required to transfer the firmware into microcontroller.
+A programming adapter is required to transfer the firmware into the microcontroller.
 The programming socket J5 is designed to match the pinout of the [MPLAB PICkit 4](https://www.microchip.com/developmenttools/ProductDetails/PG164140) (and older) programmers.
 The MPLAB X IDE project is located in the [Firmware](Firmware) folder.

 ## FAQ